Visiting Pompeii + Mount Vesuvius: Complete GuideItaly

-If you’re interested enough in Ancient Roman history to want to visit both sites, or if you’re short on time and don’t think you can do justice to Pompeii, consider visiting Herculaneum.
+If you’re interested enough in Ancient Roman and Greek history to want to visit both sites, or if you’re short on time and don’t think you can do justice to Pompeii, consider visiting Herculaneum.

 Which should you visit first, Pompeii or Mount Vesuvius?

 We personally chose to visit Mount Vesuvius first, and then headed to Pompeii in the afternoon, and were satisfied with that option.
 However, the opposite is totally doable as well, and there are pros and cons to both.

 If you’re visiting in the summer–well, essentially pick which place you’re willing to deal with more heat at, and visit that one second!